 Elearning Industry Growth: A Look at Where Online Learning is Headed

-The elearning industry is an industry that’s experiencing rapid growth.
+Elearning, part of the education industry, is a sector that is experiencing rapid growth.
 Set to become a $200B industry by 2024, we can expect new and innovative elearning platforms and courses to break into the industry, offering learners ways to learn that have never existed before.

 To understand how you, as a content creator or producer of educational materials can get onboard this lucrative industry and provide engaging content to your learners, you will first need to understand the different segments of the elearning industry as well as the trends for the industry.